kmaasrud/vmc/report/secs/07_appendix.md

 $$ H_n(z) = \frac{n!}{2\pi i}\oint e^{-r^2 - tz}t^{-n-1}dt. $$

-In this report, we will consider the real Hermite polynomials, and only up to a given order.
+In this report, we will consider the real Hermite polynomials, and only up to o the der of four.
 A computationally efficient way of finding these is given by the following sequence:

 $$ H_n(x) = c_{n + m}x^n + c_{n-1 + m}x^{n-1}... + c_{m}x^0, \qquad m = \sum_{i=1}^n i$$